This website may contain affiliate links and we may be compensated (at no cost to you!).

 Are you looking for other fun outdoor activities near Vail mountain that don’t involve skiing or hitting the slopes?

 Why not go for an afternoon of good old-fashioned ice skating at Vail Village?
-There are several quaint ice skating rinks in the village.
+There are several quaint ice skating rinks in the heart of Vail Village.

 The Alderhof Ice Skating Rink, located at the Arrabelle at Vail Square, is perfect for families and is open all winter long.